vicramon/vimgenius/README.md

 ## Vim Genius

-Vim Genius is a flashcard program to help people learn Vim.
+Vim Genius is a flashcard program that helps people learn Vim.

 ## Setup